gvilitechltd/LibSWIFFT/README.md

 SWIFFT_Compact(output, compact); /* optionally, compact the hash */
 ```

 Buffers must be memory-aligned in order to avoid a segmentation fault when passed to `LibSWIFFT` functions: statically allocated buffers should be aligned using `SWIFFT_ALIGN`, and dynamically allocated buffers should use an alignment of `SWIFFT_ALIGNMENT`, e.g., via `aligned_alloc` function in `stdlib.h`.
-The transformation functions `SWIFFT_{Compute,Compact}Multiple{,Signed}*` apply operations to multiple blocks.
+The transformation functions `SWIFFT_ComputeMultiple{,Signed}*` and `SWIFFT_CompactMultiple` apply operations to multiple blocks.
 The arithmetic functions `SWIFFT_{Const,}{Set,Add,Sub,Mul}*` provide vectorized and homomorphic operations on an output block, while `SWIFFT_{Const,}{Set,Add,sub,Mul}Multiple*` provide corresponding operations to multiple blocks.

 Typical code using the C++ API: